Salvador Bahia, Brazil Travel Guide

 Responsible travel in Historic Salvador de Bahia involves grasping and positively influencing the economic impact of your visit.

 Fair trade and ethical shopping options are available.
-Instead of mass-produced souvenirs, buy directly from craftspeople in Pelourinho or at local markets like Feira de São Joaquim.
+Instead of mass-produced souvenirs, buy directly from craftspeople in Pelourinho or at local bazaars like Feira de São Joaquim.

-Eat at local restaurants, specifically "por quilo" places or family-run eateries, rather than international chains.
+Have meals at local places, specifically "por quilo" places or family-run eateries, rather than international chains.
 Stay in pousadas or local guesthouses.

 Appropriate charitable giving calls for thoughtful consideration.
 If you wish to donate, do so through established, reputable local NGOs or community projects.

-Partnering with organizations focused on positive travel impact.
+Partnering with organizations focused on positive the impact of travel.

 Supports conservation initiatives through shopping.